michael105/minilib/doc/make.rst

 	make and run tests in ./test/

 retest
-	rebuild the tests in test, (past changes to the tests) run make test after that
+	rebuild the tests in test,
+	run make test after that
+  for rebuilding the expected output of the tests as well,
+	look into ./test/Makefile

 help
 	show this help